-Dump station location can be found on many websites, campground ground offices, and publications including Good Sam Camp Guide, KOA campgrounds Camp Guide, Woodall's Campground Magazine, Rand McNally Camp Guide, etc. Dump stations can also sometimes be found at local gas stations.
+Dump station can be found on many websites, campground ground offices, and publications including Good Sam Camp Guide, KOA campgrounds Camp Guide, Woodall's Campground Magazine, Rand McNally Camp Guide, etc. Dump stations can also sometimes be found at local gas stations.

-The sewer hose and its components are the Customer's responsibility to purchase.
-If you need assistance, please contact your Dealer or Brinkley RV Customer Care.
+The sewer hose and its components are the Customers responsibility to purchase.
+If you happen to need assistance, please contact your Dealer.